-Nevertheless, the impact of limited income and rising energy costs on people's ability to 'keep warm' in their homes has been the subject of rigorous studies in developed countries, however this topic is understudied in the developing countries.
 In addition, despite the growing interest regarding fuel poverty assessment and the main factors driving the fuel poverty phenomenon, gaps in evidence remain (Moher, 2018).
-This conjecture is the foundation of the present study, aiming to answer calls in recent literature to outline why the measurement and understanding of fuel poverty is important in policy formulation.
+This conjecture is the foundation of the present study, aiming to answer calls in recent literature to outline why the measurement and understanding of fuel poverty are important in policy formulation.
 As well, it describes how the mitigation of the phenomenon is important in reducing inequalities (Moore, 2012; Poruschi et al., 2018).

-Given the struggle that policies have had to eradicate the fuel poverty phenomenon, it is clear that the fuel poverty concept may cause huge divergence among scholars and policy makers, since it focuses on an issue pertaining to household income and energy costs, with energy efficiency improvement, as a policy intervention and a bridge between the two factors.
-Accordingly, this study subsumes the energy cost and income-induced-fuel poverty definition within the "Low income - High Consumption" indicator (Hills, 2012).
+Given the struggle that policies have had to eradicate the fuel poverty phenomenon, it is clear that the fuel poverty concept may cause huge divergence among scholars and policymakers, since it focuses on an issue pertaining to household income and energy costs, with energy efficiency improvement, as a policy intervention and a bridge between the two factors.

 In embarking on this path, this research contributes to this nascent stream of literature in several ways.
 First, our empirical evidence contributes to the existing literature in terms of how low income and energy-cost-induced drive fuel poverty and inequality.
-Surprisingly, as far as we know, MENA countries have paid little consideration to this issue.
-Second, this study provides an overview of fuel poverty definitions and extent, and puts forward an empirical strategy, which can help to identify and target the households most in need of energy and financial-related assistance.
-Understanding the scope of fuel poverty is important for various reasons including the reduction of inequality (Boardman, 2013); improving health conditions of households living in cold housing-units (Hernández, 2016); considering and upgrading housing stock energy efficiency (Boardman, 2012); and mitigating carbon emissions (Herrero and Urge-Vorsatz, 2012).
+Surprisingly, as far as we know, MENA countries have paid little consideration of this issue.
+Second, this study provides an overview of fuel poverty definitions and extent and puts forward an empirical strategy, which can help to identify and target the households most in need of energy and financial-related assistance.
+Understanding the scope of fuel poverty is important for various reasons including the reduction of inequality (Boardman, 2013); improving health conditions of households living in cold housing units (Hernández, 2016); considering and upgrading housing stock energy efficiency (Boardman, 2012); and mitigating carbon emissions (Herrero and Ürge-Vorsatz, 2012).
 Third, this research is an important empirical contribution to the sparse literature of fuel vulnerability in MENA countries.
 This is the first study aiming to provide a fuel poverty profiles in Egypt and Jordan.
 Fuel poverty profiles are an easy way of summarizing information on the fuel poverty levels and the fuel poor households attributes.
 In addition, they provide crucial clues to the underlying drivers of fuel poverty situation.
-Finally, developing a model on two different countries will help to test the robustness of the proposed methodology.
+Finally, developing a model in two different countries will help to test the robustness of the proposed methodology.
 Moreover, Egypt and Jordan offer an interesting comparison, as their energy and economic situations face very different challenges.
-The proposed cross-country comparative analysis, we be useful in exploring the extent to which various national policies have differentially affected the vulnerability of poor households.
+The proposed cross-country comparative analysis will be useful in exploring the extent to which various national policies have differentially affected the vulnerability of poor households.

-Given the existence of ambitious policy goals aimed at reducing overall fuel poverty phenomena, the effects of various economic and technical factors on fuel poverty uncertainty represent a challenging issue for both researchers and policy makers as unintended side effects of the future conditions.
+Given the existence of ambitious policy goals aimed at reducing overall fuel poverty phenomena, the effects of various economic and technical factors on fuel poverty uncertainty represent a challenging issue for both researchers and policymakers as unintended side effects of the future conditions.
 The proposed study relates to two strands of research, at least.
-The first strand relates to the definition and measurement of fuel poverty concept.
-Exploring UK government policies and instrument to alleviating fuel poverty over the recent years, and especially the recent emphasis incarnated in the Hills study (Hills, 2012), Middlemiss (2017) asserts, all the key component of fuel poverty must be tackled to reduce its adverse impact on vulnerable households, including income inequality, energy price and dwelling energy efficiency.
+First, we contribute to the studies related to the fuel poverty measurement in developing countries.
+This literature focuses on the definition and measurement of fuel poverty concept.
+Exploring UK government policies and instrument to alleviating fuel poverty over the recent years, and especially the recent emphasis incarnated in the Hills study (Hills, 2012), Middlemiss (2017) asserts, all the key component of fuel poverty must be tackled to reduce its adverse impact on vulnerable households, including income inequality, energy price, and dwelling energy efficiency.
 This argument illustrates the complexities in defining the fuel poverty situation and recognizing the families who match the definition.
 Recent research recommended shifting from "spending more than 10% on income on energy bill" to "Low income and High costs" definition of fuel poverty (Hills, 2012; Mohr, 2018).